 - How to level your built in oven

 - How to remove a built in oven

 Let’s dive straight in and see if we can help remedy any issues or queries you’ve been having about your built-in oven.

-How to Wire a Built In Oven
+How Do You Wire a Built In Oven?

 Installing and wiring a built in oven can be done at home very easily.
 You need to make sure that you are able to lift the oven and that is being positioned near a power source.
 You also need a place for it go.
 Best practice is to slot them right into one of your cabinets.
 Make sure you have measured the space and have allowed room for the door of the oven.
 We will talk you through how to measure for your built in oven later in this post.

 So, when your built-in oven arrives, this is what you need to do to install it:

 - Remove your built in oven from the packaging carefully.
 Take care not to scratch or damage the oven.

 - Ensure that the oven works before putting int o your cabinet.
 Simply plug it in and ensure that everything seems to be in order.